-A guide to the UV400 protection rating in sunglasses
+A guide to the UV protection rating in sunglasses, including UV400

-They might be a fashion must-have in summer, but sunglasses also provide essential protection for your eyesight.
-Here’s what to look for in your next pair of shades.
+The latest sunglasses are the fashion must-have, and they also provide essential protection for your eyes.
+Here’s what UV400 means and what to look for in your next pair of shades.

 Whether it’s aviators, oversized, retro or a classic tortoiseshell design, we all have our favourite style of sunglasses.
 But while they might look great on the beach, they’re so much more than just a fashion accessory.